On This Page

 When you pay for therapy this way, you can be liable for session fees (or co-pays) if you cancel at the last minute.
 (In other words, if you cancel without enough notice, you may have to pay for the session anyway.)
 However, you generally only pay when you have a session.
 This means you can save money by scheduling sessions less often.

 Some online therapy platforms operate on a subscription basis.
 Many of these platforms, like our sponsors BetterHelp and Talkspace, charge monthly.
 What you pay—and what you get for what you pay—depends on the plan you sign up for.
-Once you’ve signed up, you’re charged the same amount no matter how much or how often you’re using the service.
-This works a little differently when you use insurance to cover a subscription-based therapy service.
+Once you’ve signed up, in general, you’re charged the same amount no matter how much or how often you’re using the service.

 Using Insurance to Cover Subscription-Based Therapy Services